WeblateOrg/weblate/docs/admin/management.rst

 .. seealso::

-    More detailed examples can be found in the :ref:`starting` chapter.
+    More detailed examples can be found in the :ref:`starting` chapter, alternatively you might want to use :djadmin:`import_json`.

 importuserdata <file.json>
 --------------------------